How To Help Your Parents Prevent Being Scammed As They Get Older

 Humans naturally have several traits that make us susceptible to fraud – we want to help others and we want to be liked.
 And scammers are con artists who are innovative, have zero morals and are always looking for new ways to make money.
 These characteristics are why scams are successful.

-There are so many different types of financial scams and cyber crime out there to make our elderly parents aware of and we’ve listed these below along with tips on how to identify a scammer.
+There are so many different types of financial scams and cyber crime out there to make our elderly parents aware of and we’ve listed these below along with tips on how to prevent them.

 Charity Scam Phone Calls

-Charity scammers pretend to be from a charity, using an emotional story to pull at the heartstrings of the older person on the other end of the line.
+Charity scams are not new (unfortunately), with scammers pretending to be from a charity and using an emotional story to pull at the heartstrings of the older person on the other end of the line.
+Scammers are using the news of Covid-19 to try and get people to donate to families affected financially by the virus.

 Phishing